LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 - Main Stack Pointer (SP_main): The default stack pointer, used by the operating system and exception handlers
 - Process Stack Pointer (SP_process): Used by application code

+In thread mode CONTROL bit[1] indicates the used stack pointed:

+- 0: MSP
+- 1: PSP

 The two Stack Pointers are banked.
 Only one is visible at a time throu R13.